 It may be hard to believe for American taxpayers, but the U.S. lands on the list of most tax-friendly countries.
 According to data from the World Bank, the U.S. is actually one of the nations paying the smallest proportion of its GDP in taxes.
 Here’s a look at America’s colleagues on the list of countries with the lowest taxes when analyzed as a percentage of GDP.

 The tiny island nation of Madagascar also has one of the smallest tax burdens in the world.
-Although the World Bank doesn’t offer any data on individual income tax rates, the net contribution of taxes to Madagascar’s GDP is a scant 10.52%.
+Although the World Bank doesn’t offer any data on individual income tax rates, the net contribution of taxes to Madagascar’s GDP is 9.5%.
+According to PriceWaterhouse Cooper, the highest tax rate for the top income bracket is 20%.
 This leaves its residents with more money in their pockets to explore the country’s beautiful landscapes and exotic wildlife.

 7. The United States of America

 Would you believe that the good ol’ United States of America is one of the least-taxed countries in the world when it comes to tax revenue as a percentage of GDP?
 Perhaps this is a little misleading, as the U.S. is by far the largest economy in the world in terms of GDP.
-The passage of the Tax Cuts and Jobs Act in 2017, however, has also contributed to a lower American tax rate.
-The top bracket now reaches 37% for individuals, with the overall contribution of taxes to GDP at just 10.02%.
+The top bracket now reaches 37% for individuals, with the overall contribution of taxes to GDP at just 9.9%.